 Which acrylic paint is best for beginners?

-Liquitex Basic is the best acrylic paint for beginners.
+Liquitex Basic is the best acrylic paint for canvas for beginners.
 If you want something cheaper, try the acrylic paint set by Amsterdam, Arteza, or Blick.
 I’m often using Amsterdam even for pouring and happy with results.